 Embrace the great outdoors

-As far as things do in Lake Tahoe go, you might be thinking it's all a bit too... active.
-Don't worry – you can enjoy the scenery by simply sitting on your bottom and looking around.
-Just hop inside one of the cars of the Lake Tahoe Gondola Ride and enjoy the views of the water and the mountains around you.
+As far as activities to try in Lake Tahoe go, you might be thinking it's all a bit too... active.
+Don't worry - you can enjoy the scenery by simply sitting on your bottom and looking around.
+Just hop inside one of the cars of the Lake Tahoe Gondola Ride, and enjoy the views of the water and mountains around you.
 At the top, reach the observation deck and snap photos.
 Or, you could always stay at home and pass off the Google images as your own.
 We won’t judge.